Mexico Chocolate

-18 chocolate bars on Chof made with cacao from Mexico, by 6 different chocolate makers.
+30 Mexican chocolate bars on Chof, made with cacao from Mexico, by 6 different chocolate makers.

-Mexico bars on Chof are sourced from regions including Tabasco, Chiapas, Soconusco, Chiapas and Agua Escondida.
-Bean varieties listed by their makers include Trinitario, Criollo and Almendra Blanca.
-Tasting notes that come up most often: honey, nuts, nutty, citrus, floral and caramel.
+Mexico bars on Chof are sourced from regions including Comalcalco, Tabasco, Tabasco, Chiapas and Soconusco, Chiapas.
+Bean varieties listed by their makers include Trinitario, Almendra Blanca and Criollo.
+Tasting notes that come up most often: floral, honey, nuts, nutty, citrus and balanced.

 Top makers using Mexico cacao